wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.25   02/03/2011
+- Rehashed the og:tags to streamline their production
+- Rolled back the comments round the og:tags put in to try to help W3C compliance as it causes too many problems and often the tags fail to be recognised
+- Fixed a bug in the code that handles pulling the image back for the og:image tag

 = Version 1.8.24   26/02/2011 =
 - Change to comment handling code to trap both "approve" and "approved" as good comment status